|

 If you don’t know where you want to stop, at least know when you’re going to stop next.
 The most annoying part of driving for a long time is not knowing when your next stop is going to be.
 That’s why, plan a maximum amount of time between stops – and let every passenger know the time frame.

-With my partner, we like doing 3 hour intervals.
-It’s a good amount of time for each driver and between pee breaks.
-But you can also do 2 hour intervals, especially if you’re travelling with more people or kids.
+With my partner, we like driving for no more than 3 hours at a time.
+It’s a good amount of time for each driver and in-between pee breaks.
+But you can also do 2 hour intervals, especially if you’re travelling with more people or with kids.
 Just knowing how long it will be to your next break gives you a goal to look forward to while driving.
-You don’t feel like there’s 8 hours (or more) of driving ahead of you, just 2 or 3 hours to go!).
+You don’t feel like there’s 8 hours (or more) of driving ahead of you, just 2 or 3 hours to go!

 Keep in mind, this doesn’t mean that you can’t stop before if you need to.
 This is merely in place to give you your next goal and to make sure you don’t go too long without stopping.